msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 The actions logic are defined inside action plugins, which execute a function to generate some change in the database.
 (Link to Action plugins comming soon)

-### template action
-The `template_id` links the action with the application template.

-The `trigger` describes what is the trigger associated with this action.
-The trigger would be one of the options: `'onApplicationCreate'`, `'onApplicationSubmit'`, `'onApplicationSave'`, `'onApplicationWithdrawn'`, `'onReviewStart'`, `'onReviewEditComment'`, `'onReviewSave'`, `'onReviewAssign'`, `'onApprovalSubmit'`, `'onScheduleTime'`.

-The `action_code` of the associated **action plugin**, where the definitions for the action are coming from.

-The `condition` defines the environment for this action to happen.

-The `parameter_queries` list the required local object or queries to be used by the **Query Syntax** when the action runs.

-More detailed description of template actions coming soon: `condition`.

 ### action plugin
 The `code` is unique per action plugin.